Fascist education: Overview

 Cover of the school book "Primavera fascista.
 Letture per le scuole elementari urbane" of the fascist figure Asvero Gravelli, published by A. Mondadori, Italy, 1929.

 Fascist education permeated all aspects of youth life, including extracurricular activities, youth organizations, and family dynamics.
 The overarching goal was to create a generation of individuals who were unwaveringly loyal to the Fascist state, willing to defend its principles, and propagate its ideologies throughout their lives.

 The main and best-known representative of fascist education is Giovanni Gentile.
 As Minister of Education, Gentile implemented sweeping reforms to the Italian education system, known as the Gentile Reform.

 Fascist states pursued policies of social indoctrination through propaganda in education and the media, and regulation of the production of educational and media materials.
 Education was designed to glorify the fascist movement and inform students of its historical and political importance to the nation.
 It attempted to purge ideas that were not consistent with the beliefs of the fascist movement and to teach students to be obedient to the state.
-Marinetti promoted the need of physical training of young men saying that, in male education, gymnastics should take precedence over books.
+Filippo Tommaso Marinetti promoted the need of physical training of young men saying that, in male education, gymnastics should take precedence over books.
 He advocated segregation of the genders because womanly sensibility must not enter men's education, which he claimed must be "lively, bellicose, muscular and violently dynamic."